thomas-young-2013/open-box/docs/en/examples/single_objective_hpo.md

 # Single-Objective Black-box Optimization

-In this tutorial, we will describe how to tune hyperparameters of ML tasks with **OpenBox**.
+In this tutorial, we will introduce how to tune hyperparameters of ML tasks with **OpenBox**.

 ## Data Preparation